Discovering equations from data: symbolic regression in dynamical systems: Applications

-Additionally, \citet{kiyani2023framework} used GPlearn to discover unknown components of complex nonlinear PDEs using the domain decomposition approach, aiming to find the closed-form of an unknown nonlinear component. \citet{gudetti2023} demonstrated that SINDy can be used for NVH applications, with the objective of controlling and reducing the vibration in products, which is useful in automotive engineering and various other fields. \citet{miyazaki2023} employed AI-Feynman to discover the hyperbolic discounting model as a discount function that could not be solved previously. \citet{wong2022automated} demonstrated that the use of symbolic regression with PySR can be adopted as an effective strategy to identify interpretable gravitational wave population models.
+Further applications highlight the versatility of SR methods. \citet{kiyani2023framework} applied GPlearn to discover the closed-form of unknown components of complex nonlinear PDEs through a domain decomposition approach. \citet{gudetti2023} demonstrated that SINDy can be used for NVH (noise, vibration and harshness) applications aimed at vibration control in products. \citet{miyazaki2023} employed AI-Feynman to discover the hyperbolic discounting formulation that could not be solved analytically previously.
+In astrophysics, \citet{wong2022automated} demonstrated that SR through PySR can be used as an effective strategy to identify interpretable gravitational wave population models.
 Beyond the essence of these applications, there is still other areas that can benefit from this approach, such as epidemic modeling, acoustics and many others.

-Depending on the context in which the data were produced, certain symbolic regression models may be more effective than the other symbolic regression alternatives, as demonstrated by the papers mentioned previously, and mapping becomes crucial for inference accuracy.
-Highly impactful works have presented increasingly accurate methods for regression tasks.
-However, there are still no standardized tests to evaluate their efficiency, due to the diversity and complexity in which each symbolic regression model was developed.
+The effectiveness of symbolic regression, however, often depends on the nature and structure of the data, which may favor certain algorithms over others.
+Although highly impactful works have presented increasingly accurate methods for regression, there are still no single standardized methodology to evaluate their efficiency, due to the diversity and complexity in which each symbolic regression model was developed.
 Some proposed solutions to this problem are discussed below.

-\citet{udrescu2020ai}, in the pursuit of cutting-edge technology, also developed a throughout comparison between their algorithm, AI-Feynman, and Eureqa \cite{schmidt2014eureqa}, employing 120 synthetic datasets for this comparative analysis. \citet{la2021contemporary} introduced a benchmarking platform to evaluate the performance of 14 contemporary symbolic regression methods on 252 datasets, comparing them with 7 machine learning methods.
-The authors created SRBench to be a reproducible and open-source benchmarking project.
-Their work assessed the performance of the regression model and its ability to learn equations and simple systems.
+\citet{udrescu2020ai}, performed a comprehensive comparison between AI-Feynman and Eureqa \cite{schmidt2014eureqa}, using 120 synthetic datasets for this comparative analysis.
+More recently, \citet{la2021contemporary} introduced a reproducible and open-source benchmarking project platform named SRBench, which currently evaluates the performance of 14 contemporary symbolic regression methods on 252 datasets, alongside seven machine learning baselines.
+However, many newer SR algorithms are still missing from this platform at the time of writing.